WARNING: CONTAINS SPOILERS FOR A MEMORY OF LIGHT

 The High Lady Alteima is married to High Lord Tedosian and was the lover of High Lord Carleon.
 Thom forged a note in Carleon’s hand and left it where Tedosian would find it.
 After Tedosian killed Carleon, Alteima poisoned her husband in revenge.
 Rand sent her with the Tairen High Lords and Ladies and their forces to Cairhien.
 Moiraine thought this was a mistake, and that Alteima would increase her power in Cairhien while remaining in the background; however Alteima thought Rand knew what he was doing.
 As she was Compelled to tell Rahvin:

 "I tried to poison my husband and had to flee before Tedosian and that trull Estanda could kill me instead, or worse.
 Rand al'Thor meant to let them do it, as an example."
 Telling made her cringe.
 Not because it was a truth she had kept hidden so much as because she found she wanted to please him more than anything else in the world, and she feared that he might send her away.
 But he wanted the truth.
 "I chose Caemlyn because I could not bear Illian and though Andor is little better, Cairhien is in near ruins.
 In Caemlyn, I can find a wealthy husband, or one who thinks he is my protector if need be, and use his power to —"Alteima was in Cairhien long enough to acquire a maid and to experience the poor state of Cairhien prior to the Shaido invasion.
 A slender, pretty woman with long black hair and big brown eyes, she was one of Rahvin’s lovers.
-She vanished after Rahvin was killed and a Tairen High Lady answering her description is now one of Graendal’s lesser pets in her remotest hideaway (Towers of Midnight, Writings).
+She vanished after Rahvin was killed and a Tairen High Lady answering her description was one of Graendal’s lesser pets in her remotest hideaway (Towers of Midnight, Writings).

 — The Fires of Heaven, Fanning the Sparks